-Farms for the propagation of marine, estuarine or freshwater organisms are listed on the Schedule of Major Projects under the Environmental Impact Assessment Act 2003 and would require the development of an appropriate environmental impact assessment.
+Farms for the propagation of marine, estuarine or freshwater organisms are listed on the Schedule of Major Projects under the Environmental Impact Assessment Act 2003 and would require the development of an appropriate environmental and social impact assessment (ESIA).

 Under World Bank Policy OP4.01, aquaculture facilities are a category B and will require the development of an Environmental and Social Management Plan (ESMP) as part of a limited assessment.